eristoddle/WSO2-Docker-Compose/README.md

 ## TODO and BUGS

-- The first time you call `docker-compose up` or when you call it after you call `docker-compose down`, the mysql container will have to build the database.
+- The first time you call `docker-compose up` or when you call it after you call `docker-compose down`, the postgres container will have to build the database.
 Sometimes, various wso2 apps will crash because the data provider is not ready in time. `Ctrl C` to kill the process and then running `docker-compose up` again will fix this, because by then the databases have been built.
-There is a way to have the other containers wait until the mysql container is ready.
+There is a way to have the other containers wait until the postgres container is ready.
 I get that fix in eventually.

 ## Docker base images